skip to content

 00:46:07 - Anthony Campolo

 Now we got these five Docker commands.
 These are the only five commands you're going to need to know for an extremely long time.
 They're going to do everything you need to do.
 The first one is going to build the image.
 This is where it's going to go from an image to a built container that can be run.
-And this is just going to happen inside your computer.
+This is just going to happen inside your computer.
 You have Docker running right now, and it looks like you're already good.
 That needs to happen before you can run this next step.
 If you don't have Docker open and you run this step, it's not going to work and you'll be very confused until you start running your Docker program.
 That happens to beginners all the time.
 Very frequently.
 It happened to me at least five times.

 00:46:45 - Jenn Junod